-Fresh protests erupt as Hong Kong braces for annual rally to mark handover
+Hong Kong braces for annual handover rally as fresh protests erupt

 The turmoil comes at a delicate time for Beijing, which is grappling with a trade dispute with the United States, a faltering economy and tensions in the South China Sea.

-Lam, in her decision to suspend the bill, said she had heard the people “loud and clear”.
+Lam said after suspending the bill she had heard the people “loud and clear”.
 However, she stopped short of activists’ demands to scrap the bill altogether and rejected calls to step down.

+She is clinging to her job despite an unprecedented backlash against the government that has galvanized people from all walks of life to take to the streets in protest.

 Activists are also demanding the government drop charges against those arrested during the protests, charge police with what they describe as excessive use of force and stop referring to the demonstrations as a riot, a term that can bring a heavier jail sentence.

-Hong Kong returned to Chinese rule on July 1, 1997, under a “one country, two systems” formula that allows freedoms not enjoyed in mainland China, including freedom of protest and a much-cherished independent judiciary.

-Opponents of the extradition bill see it as a threat to the rule of law and fear it would put them at the mercy of China’s justice system, where human rights are not guaranteed.
+Opponents of the extradition bill fear it would put them at the mercy of China’s justice system, where human rights are not guaranteed.

-The turnout at the handover anniversary rally in 2018 was one of the lowest ever, after the opposition lost steam, with organizers saying about 50,000 people turned up.
-Police put the number at 9,800.
+Beyond the public outcry, the extradition bill has spooked some of Hong Kong’s tycoons into starting to move their personal wealth offshore, according to financial advisers, bankers and lawyers familiar with the details.

-Additional reporting by Jessie Pang, Thomas Peters, Joyce Zhou and Felix Tam,; Editing by Robert Birsel and Paul Tait
+Additional reporting by Thomas Peters, Joyce Zhou, Twinnie Siu and Felix Tam; Editing by Robert Birsel and Paul Tait